gustavopolonio/adopto/README.md

 - [x] if no filters are provided, the app should list all pets for the specified city
 - [x] the app does not handle the adoption process itself but provides a way for adopters to contact ORGs via WhatsApp
 - [x] the detailed pet page must have the location with a pin in the map - getPetProfile must return latitude and longitude
+- [ ] an ORG must verify its email before registering pets

 ## Non functional requirements